NikhilKalloli/QR-Code-Generator/README.md

-Enjoy playing the Dice game!
+Enjoy playing the with the code!
 If you have any questions or issues, feel free to [open an issue](https://github.com/NikhilKalloli/QR-Code-Generator/issues).

 # 🔗 Connect with Me